CADprojectMultiplier/Dual-Precision-Floating-Point-Multiplier/README.txt

 	-> Inputs that result in underflow after multiplication -> Inputs that result in subnormal number as output
-3. Each test case is explicitily written as a seperate rule -> Test case rules are generated using python
+3. Each test case is explicitily written as a seperate rule -> Test case rules are generated using C
-	-> Outputs are verified against standard results using python

 4. Understanding the results:
 	-> Output appears after 5 clock pulses
 	-> Result should be considered along with flags